fergald/docs/explainers/permissions-policy-deprecate-unload.md

 the default allowlist for the policy would be `*`.
 This was discussed in detail in the [previous proposal].

-The currernt proposal makes this a tempoarary state.
+The current proposal makes this a temporary state.

 No other concerns are known.